The fine print.

-Please read the following information carefully before deciding whether to participate in this research study.
+Please read the following information before accepting to participate in this research study.

-This activity is part of a research study conducted by Dr. Matthew Huentelman at the Translational Genomics Research Institute (or TGen) in Phoenix, Arizona.
+This memory test is part of a research study conducted by Dr. Matthew Huentelman at the Translational Genomics Research Institute (or TGen) in Phoenix, Arizona.

-The purpose of this research study is to understand the factors that influence how the human brain remembers things.
-These factors might include your lifestyle choices, your family history, and your genetic make-up.
-Additionally, we want to know how the way we remember things might change as we get older.
-If we know the way people's memory changes when they get older we may be able to understand what changes occur in people who have a brain disease that affects their memory (like Alzheimer's Disease).
+The purpose of this scientific research study is to understand the factors that influence human memory, such as your lifestyle choices, your medical family history, and your genetic make-up.
+Additionally, we want to understand how memory changes as we age.
+If we understand how memory changes in healthy people as they get older, we may be able to understand the changes that occur in people who have a memory-impairing brain disease (like Alzheimer's disease).

 What will I have to do?

 You will take one attention test and one memory test, and answer a few study-related questions.

 The information you provide and your test results will be used to study, analyze and understand how memory works in healthy people.

 We may contact you again for future brain studies.
 Most studies will be performed online.

 How old do I have to be to participate?

 You must be 18 years or older to participate in this study.